dmbarbour/glas/docs/GlasNamespaces.md

 * `ns.read(file:Path) : opt Binary` - ask for content of a file.
 Optional result in case file does not exist.
 Diverges with a suitable error message for troublesome cases like permissions errors or irregular files.
 * `ns.read(dir:Pattern) : List of Path` - ask for a list of files and subfolders matching a given pattern.
 * `ns.read(dvcs:(repo:URL, query:Query)) : Result` - apply a query in context of a DVCS repo.
 Diverges if the DVCS cannot be accessed.
+* `ns.read(env:Name) : opt Data` - extended set of implicit parameters.
+Not necessarily bound to the OS environment.
+The runtime might support configuration of env reads.

 This API is a little awkward to use directly, requiring the client to be careful regarding relative file paths and such.
 However, this is significantly mitigated in context of *User-Defined Syntax* pushing the burden to front-end compilers and shared libraries.

 *Aside:* For portability, the glas executable may support configuration of an 'ns.read' adapter.
 This may require bootstrapping the adapter together with user-defined syntax.

+*Note:* It is feasible to treat a configured shared heap database or HTTP as read sources.
+I'm not convinced it's a good idea, but perhaps we can revisit the idea when the system is more mature.

 ### User-Defined Syntax

-To load a file into a namespace, we can 'ns.read' file contents then 'ns.eval' a user-defined front-end compiler based on file extension.
+To load a file into a namespace, we can 'ns.eval' a user-defined front-end compiler based on file extension.
 I propose '%env.lang.FileExt'.
 The generated namespace and abstract assembly serve as an [intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation).
 This supports user-defined syntax aligned with file extensions.

 Aligning with file extensions simplifies integration with external tools.
 Graphical and textual programming can be freely mixed.
 A file-based database can generously be viewed as syntax.
 Arbitrary ".txt" or ".json" files can be treated as sources, perhaps defining 'data' yet subject to staging, partial evaluation, compile-time assertions.
 DSLs can be developed.
 Experimental language extensions can be scoped to a community or project through the namespace.